bic-org/Boxtech/README.md

 ### Endpoint

-The endpoint for the TCD REST API is :
+The endpoint for the BoxTech REST API is :
 - for Production : app.bic-boxtech.org/api
 - for Sandbox : test-bic-container.herokuapp.com/api